huggingface/optimum-habana/examples/README.md

 ## Distributed training

-All the PyTorch scripts in this repository work out of the box with distributed training.
+All the PyTorch training scripts in this repository work out of the box with distributed training.

 ### Single node